 I hold an MA in English Language with an orientation towards Sociopragmatic studies (Universidad de Belgrano, Buenos Aires).
 I have done independent and team research on prosody-discourse interfaces in English, and on the teaching of prosodic configurations of different speech genres from the perspectives of Systemic Functional Linguistics and Discourse Intonation (Universidad Nacional de La Pampa).
 I have briefly collaborated in research on grammar and interaction in Riverplate Spanish (Universidad de La Plata).

-I also blog and curate resources on pronunciation and phonetics teaching and learning, and I often make professional development presentations and lead training sessions for in-service English language teachers.
+I also occasionally blog and curate resources on pronunciation and phonetics teaching and learning, and I often make professional development presentations and lead training sessions for in-service English language teachers.